openedx/edx-documentation/en_us/shared/set_up_course/licensing_course.rst

 Learners' View of Licenses
 *************************************

-When they view content in the **Courseware** tab, learners see the license that you set for the course at the bottom of the page.
+When they view content in the **Course** tab, learners see the license that you set for the course at the bottom of the page.

 .. image:: ../../../shared/images/learner_course_license.png